Skip to content

 I spoke to Linda Booth, Vice Chair of UK Colonics (The Association of Registered Colon Hydro-therapists - ARCH) who explained that this is a perfectly sound practice, and specified that it is "organic, ground coffee - not just instant coffee from the cupboard!".
 Good to know.
 If you're interested in finding out more about colon hydrotherapy, you can visit their website, and if you are considering undergoing the therapy we'd recommend finding a reputable practitioner by using ARCH's 'find a therapist' page.

 Finally, sorry folks, we’re going to get right to the bottom of this subject – yep, I’m talking about bowels again.
-A lot of people know that coffee can help to make them, you know, 'go'.
+A lot of people believe that coffee helps to make them poop!.
 Here I'd say that maybe coffee can have things in common with some probiotics, such as Bifidobacterium lactis BB-12®.
-The mechanism by which coffee influences regularity isn’t fully understood.
+The mechanism by which coffee helps constipation and regularity isn’t fully understood.
 It doesn’t have this effect on everyone, and the common assumption was that it was due to the stimulatory effects of caffeine; however, a small study seemed to disprove this last century, when decaffeinated coffee achieved the same effects as caffeinated6.
+Health professionals can read more about the research using Bifidobacterium lactis BB-12® on the Probiotics Database.

 Another school of thought is that it’s the effect of both caffeinated and decaff coffee on gastrin production, which speeds up digestion7.
-The jury is still out, but we do know that B. lactis BB-12® is one of the most extensively researched probiotic strains in the world for regularity, so if this is a problem for you, I’d reach for a probiotic.
+The jury is still out, but if you suffer from slow bowels then we do know that B. lactis BB-12® is one of the most extensively researched probiotic strains in the world for regularity, so if this is a problem for you, I’d reach for a probiotic containing this strain.

 In summary, we’ve learned that drinking coffee is not known to be bad for our gut microbiome and may even offer us some benefits.
 Everything in moderation, however, especially if you prefer the caffeinated version.
 Too much caffeine is not advisable, and some people may find that they can’t tolerate it at all.
 But following the guidelines in this article, you can enjoy your morning coffee without worrying that it will affect the performance of your favourite probiotic supplement.